 Warren, Meixner, Mathews, Hidaka, & Kajino (2014).
 "Sterile neutrino oscillations in core-collapse supernovae."
 Phys.Rev.D 90:10. arXiv:1405.6101

 NUCLEAR EQUATION OF STATE

 I have contributed to the development of the Notre Dame-Livermore Equation of State (NDL EoS), a nuclear equation of state intended for use in core-collapse supernova and neutron star simulations.
 A complete understanding of the equation of state of nuclear matter will provide us with a vital link between laboratory measurements and astrophysical phenomena.
 The NDL EoS meets all modern laboratory and astrophysical constraints and includes 3-body interactions and the possibility of a transition to quark gluon plasma.
-I have been instrumental in creating this description of nuclear matter and implementing many elements of the model, such as the phase transition to quark gluon plasma.
 Ultimately, we plan to make this equation of state publicly available for use in core-collapse supernova and neutron star simulations.

 Olson, Warren, Meixner, Mathews, Lan, & Dalhed (2016).
 "Generalized density functional equation of state for astrophysical simulations with 3-body forces and quark gluon plasma."
 Submitted to Phys.Rev.C. arXiv:1612.08992